• Video

 She has attended the university since fall 2025 to study chemical engineering, school officials said.

-Anyone with information on her whereabouts is urged to call the University of South Florida Police Department at 813-974-2628.
+Anyone with information about the case is urged to call the University of South Florida Police Department at 813-974-2628.

 -ABC News' Meredith Deliso contributed to this report.